 Blue Basin Overlook (3.25 mile loop) This trail brings you to a spectacular vista overlooking the John Day River Valley.
 It is dusty in places and may be impassable in wet weather.
 Moderate to strenuous with over 600 ft. elevation gain (and loss.)

 River Trail (0.6 miles round trip) This packed gravel and mostly level trail leads to the John Day River from the Cant Ranch parking lot.

 Sheep Rock Overlook Trail (0.5 miles round trip) Starting at the front gate to the Cant House, this trail ends at an overlook with a great view of the valley and the river.

 Thomas Condon Overlook Trail (¼ mile round trip) This trail ends at an overlook with a great view of the valley.
 It begins at the south end of the parking lot.

-Mascall Formation Overlook (150 feet) Sweeping views of the John Day Valley and Picture Gorge can be seen from the overlook.
+Mascall Formation Overlook (430 feet round trip) Sweeping views of the John Day Valley and Picture Gorge can be seen from the overlook.

 Fossil Layers of the Sheep Rock Unit

 Other Places to Visit in the Monument